 Section 9.
-The following sections of Chapter 8 of the International Mechanical Code, 2009 Edition, are amended as follows:

-CHIMNEYS AND VENTS
+The following sections of Chapter 8 of the International Mechanical Code.
+CHAPTER 8 CHIMNEYS AND VENTS

-DIRECT-VENT, INTEGRAL VENT AND

-MECHANICAL DRAFT SYSTEMS
+DIRECT-VENT, INTEGRAL VENT AND MECHANICAL DRAFT SYSTEMS

 804.3 Mechanical draft systems.
-Mechanical draft systems of either forced or induced draft design shall comply with Sections 804.3.1 through 804.3.7.
+Mechanical draft systems of either forced or induced draft design shall be listed and labeled in accordance with UL 378 and shall comply with Sections 804.3.1 through 804.3.7.